 Agents almost never get recognized for their acts of valor.
 For one thing, a successful operation puts agents at risk.
-Oftentimes, agent identities must be kept secret to protect them and their families from disgruntled criminals who want revenge.
+Often, agent identities must be kept secret to protect them and their families from disgruntled criminals who want revenge.
 For instance, Jay Dobyns achieved international acclaim for infiltrating the Hells Angels.
-The Hells Angels is a motorcycle club that is often under fire from law enforcement agents for selling firearms and drugs.
+The Hells Angels is a motorcycle club often under fire from law enforcement agents for selling firearms and drugs.
 His investigation resulted in the indictment of several members of the organization for racketeering.
-(The club members were initially insulted, claiming that not a single one of them played tennis.
-Once it was explained to them what racketeering was, the indictment made more sense to them.)

 During the court proceedings, Dobyns' identity was revealed.
-The Hells Angels, the Mara Salvatrucha gang and the Aryan Brotherhood threatened to kill Dobyns.
+The Hells Angels, the Mara Salvatrucha gang, and the Aryan Brotherhood threatened to kill Dobyns.
 Four years after the court hearings, Dobyns' home was burnt down.
-General consensus is that it was not because he left his Christmas tree lights on.
+General consensus is that it wasn't because he left the stove on.

-In other words, you do not want to be a famous ATF agent.
-This isn't the type of career that offers fame and limo rides.
-You won’t be an agent who needs his own agent.
+In other words, you don't want to be a famous ATF agent.
+This isn't the type of career that offers tickets to exclusive parties and free limo rides.
+You'll never be an agent who needs his own agent.